chenjr0719/Docker-Ubuntu-Unity-noVNC/README.md

 sudo docker run -itd -p 80:6080 chenjr0719/ubuntu-unity-novnc
 ```

-Wait for a few second, you can access http://localhost/vnc.html and see this screen:
+Wait for a few seconds, then you can access http://localhost/ and see this screen:

 ![noVNC](noVNC.png "vnc.html")